dialogs/docs/api/rpc/wire.rst

 request may go to ``/my-cool-service`` with body ``typeUrl`` equal to ``SayHello`` and body value equal to serialized ``HelloRequest``.

-.. todo:: Define a convention of naming header according to a service name.
+.. todo:: Define a naming convention of topic according to service name.

 ``shortcut`` is optional and serves as a shortcut to a method name.
 If header is defined and both client and server know that such shortcut relates to a specific method name it's allowed to not define body ``typeUrl``.
 This technic allows to save some bytes send on the wire for frequent requests.